The following terms are used within the Sun server documentation.

 command-line interface (CLI)

-A text-based interface that enables users to type executable instructions at a command prompt.
+A text-based interface that enables users to enter executable instructions at a command prompt.

 Common Information Model (CIM)